The Ultimate 2025 Planner - DesignerBlogs.com

 • Grieve what cannot be – This is all about acceptance.
 When you accept that you’re going to be limited in the experiences you can be part of as an HSS.
 And also accept that you’re going to be over-aroused and overwhelmed as an HSP.
 Then you can learn to live with both of these.

 • Get creative.
 Accepting what can be and what cannot be is usually the first step towards growth.
 Not only as an HSP but also in improving life in general.
-So this is where you make plans on how you can live fully and happily as both an HSP and HSS.
+So this is where you plan to live fully and happily as an HSP and HSS.

 • Use each part to bring YOU what you want.
-Dr. Aron explains there’s a part of you that isn’t HSP or HSS.
+According to Dr. Aron, a part of you isn’t HSP or HSS.
 It’s just YOU with your talents, values and goals.
 And you can use the parts that identify as HSP and HSS to feed YOU.

 Learn more about this on Dr. Aron’s website.